 Current business status: No issues experienced.

-The Stonecross Methven Experience Centre site is now closed and the Distribution Hub is continuing to prepare and send out all daily orders.
+The Stonecross Methven Experience Centre site is now back open and the Distribution Hub is continuing to prepare and send out all daily orders.

 If anyone has any concerns or needs further advice please contact Steve Rothwell OR Gemma Finch.

 - Wash your hands often, with soap and water, and use hand sanitizer regularly

 - Avoid touching your nose, eyes and mouth